 On March 20, 2013, we entered into an employment agreement with William J. Grubbs pursuant to which, on April 1, 2013, Mr. Grubbs became our President and Chief Operating Officer.
 On July 5, 2013, Mr. Grubbs became our Chief Executive Officer.
-The initial term for the agreement expires on March 31, 2016, subject to automatic renewal for successive one-year terms unless prior to the end of any renewal term either party has given at least 90 days prior written notice of the intention not to renew the agreement.
+The initial term of that agreement expired on March 31, 2016, and we entered into a new employment agreement with Mr. Grubbs on March 9, 2016.
 Mr. Grubbs' base salary was \$500,000 during the period in which he served as President and Chief Operating Officer, and was increased to \$550,000 per year on July 5, 2013 when he became the Chief Executive Officer.
-The salary is subject to annual review by the Committee and Mr. Grubbs is eligible to receive an annual bonus of up to 100% of his base salary based on the level of achievement of performance goals to be established by the Committee.
-Mr. Grubbs is eligible to participate in all benefit plans and fringe benefit arrangements available to our senior executives.
-If Mr. Grubbs' employment is terminated by us without cause (other than due to a non-renewal of the agreement by us) or Mr. Grubbs terminates his employment for good reason (see "Potential Payments Upon Termination or Change in Control" below), and if he is not otherwise entitled to receive severance benefits under our Executive Severance Policy, subject to his timely execution of a release, he will be entitled to a severance payment equal to one year's base salary plus a pro rata portion of the bonus, if any, earned with respect to the year in which such termination occurred.
+His salary was then increased to \$625,000 in January 2015, and to \$685,000 effective January 2016.
+The salary is subject to annual review by the Committee and Mr. Grubbs is currently eligible to receive an annual bonus of a target at 100% of his base salary but not in excess of 180% of his base salary based on the level of achievement of performance goals to be established by the Committee.
+Mr. Grubbs is eligible to participate in the Company's equity incentive plan, as well as all benefit plans and fringe benefit arrangements available to our senior executives.
+If Mr. Grubbs' employment agreement is not renewed by us at the end of any employment term, is terminated by us without cause or Mr. Grubbs terminates his employment for good reason (see "Potential Payments Upon Termination or Change in Control" below), and if he is not otherwise entitled to receive severance benefits under our Executive Severance Policy, subject to his timely execution of a release, he will be entitled to a severance payment equal to the sum of (i) two years base salary and (ii) two times the average annual bonus paid in the immediately three prior calendar years and (iii) two years health benefits.
+In addition, any and all unvested stock appreciation rights, performance stock awards, stock options or other equity shall immediately vest upon such termination without Cause or for Good Reason.